-Maria Guadalupe Almanza Martínez, Jose de Jesus Pérez-Bueno*, Elizabeth Manríquez Reza and M. L. Mendoza López Pages 1 - 8 ( 8 )
+Maria Guadalupe Almanza Martínez, José de Jesús Pérez Bueno*, Elizabeth Manríquez Reza and Maria Luisa Mendoza López Pages 831 - 838 ( 8 )

-Hypothesis/Objective: Manganese oxides both, as commercial powders and as synthesized coatings by the chemical bath method, have high capacity of lead ions adsorption.
-The inverse opals and opals-like structures increases the contact area and regulates the flux.
+Objective: Manganese oxides both, as commercial powders and as synthesized coatings by the chemical bath method, have a high capacity of lead ions adsorption.
+The inverse opals and opals-like structures increase the contact area and regulate the flux.

 Methods: The chemical bath method was used to coating surfaces of inverse opals and opals-like structures.
 The size of structures was proposed in millimeters to guarantee an easier flow of water.

 Results: The manganese oxide deposits were predominantly constituted by an amorphous phase.
 The present crystalline forms were identified as γ − MnO2, ε − MnO2, Birnessite, and pyrolusite.
 The best adsorption was obtained with Mn(II, III) and Mn(II), with 91.4% and 80.6%, respectively.